www-splitcells-net/net.splitcells.network/doc/tasks.md

       Do not print more symbols during a filtered echo in order to prevent creating a new line.
    1. Support colors.
 1. Create compatibility system for major changes.
-   This task is not important as long there as long as legacy code is not present.
+   1. This task is not important as long there as long as legacy code is not present.
+   1. Document the tactic regarding compatibility on "README.md".
 1. Faster update process via increment updates.
 1. Backup ~/bin/* folders during install via source control.
 # Ideas